-Thanks its relatively simplicity, stability and wide accessibility, it’s no wonder that breaststroke is currently the most popular stroke in the UK and the rest of the world.
+Thanks to its relative simplicity, stability, and wide accessibility, it’s no wonder that breaststroke is currently the most popular stroke in the UK and the rest of the world.
 Because the technique entails working your arms and legs in tandem and performing long glides, breaststroke is suitable for swimmers of all levels.
 Moreover, since it works your limbs pretty hard, the stroke constitutes a great alternative for everyone who’s looking to tone their arms and legs.

-Breaststroke swimming became highly popular during Victorian Era, perhaps the only time in medieval history when England knew prosperity, refined sensibility and peace under the ruling of Queen Victoria.
+Breaststroke swimming became highly popular during the Victorian Era, perhaps the only time in medieval history when England knew prosperity, refined sensibility, and peace under the rule of Queen Victoria.
 Refined sensibility constituted the emphasis of these ages, as people back then considered the overarm action in swimming as inelegant and unsuitable.
 However, the breaststroke only managed to become competitive in 1875, soon after the famous Captain Webb became the first man to swim the English Channels.

 Breaststroke may be easy, but also tricky